PushOk322/My-first-Landing/README.md

 # My-first-Landing
-Landing page of a server company
+Landing page of a server company.
 Hi, this is my first landing page.
 This page is fully responsible, I used BEM nesting in HTML tags classes.
 Also instead of clear CSS i used SCSS due to opportunities it gives.